Yuanta Bank

 Long-term Short-term Outlook

-In 2023, the Bank will continue to implement the risk controls, compliance and internal controls, focus on adjustment and upgrading of income structure, and adequately plan the business volume to improve the capital utilization efficiency.
-Meanwhile, the Bank will use the best effort to promote digital transformation, maximize the profitability with robust management, and take actions against sustainable development physically, in order to fulfill the financial industry’s social responsibility.
+In 2024, the Bank will continue to implement risk controls, compliance and internal controls, focus on adjustment and upgrading of income structure, and adequately plan business volume to improve capital utilization efficiency.
+Meanwhile, the Bank will make its best efforts to enhance digital transformation, maximize profitability via robust management, and take tangible action to promote sustainable development to fulfill the financial industry’s social responsibilities.
 The business plan is summarized as follows:

 • Business Development

-• Financial trading services: Improve capital allocation and management, stabilize investment-related income, and strengthen expansion of the seller’s business operations including TMU and proprietary trading of bond, in order to expand the sources of income.
+• Financial trading services: Improve capital allocation and management, stabilize investment-related income, expand the scale of bill underwriting business, and strengthen the expansion of business including TMU and proprietary trading of bonds, in order to expand sources of income.

 • Internal Control

-• Comply with external laws and regulations, and continue to strengthen the completeness of the operating procedures, such as anti-money laundering, information security, personal data protection, corporate governance, consumer protection, friendly financial culture and service measures.
-Conduct the case study on the sanctions in the same trade and promote the correct countermeasures against individual cases to enhance the clerks’ compliance concept and establish the ethical management cultures.
+• Comply with external laws and regulations, and continue to strengthen the integrity of operating procedures with regard to anti-money laundering, information security, personal data protection, corporate governance, consumer protection, friendly financial culture and service measures.
+Conduct case studies on peer institutions that have been penalized and advocate for proper handling practices to strengthen employees' compliance awareness.

-• Improve the risk control, compliance risk assessment and internal audit/internal control management mechanism of overseas branch and subsidiaries.
+• Improve the risk control, compliance risk assessment and internal audit/internal control management mechanism of overseas branches and subsidiaries.

 • Personnel Training

-• Improve new employees’ recognition of the Bank’s organizational cultures, thus enhancing their work participation and stability.
-In response to the long-term business development, the Bank, pursuant to the employee career planning, trains them to learn related professional functions, and conduct the training of managerial functions and successor candidates for high-rank sales personnel with potential, in order to lay a solid foundation for its sustainable development.
+• Improve new employees’ recognition of the Bank’s organizational culture through training courses, thus enhancing their work participation and stability.
+In response to long-term business development, the Bank, pursuant to employee career planning, trains them to learn related professional functions, and conducts the training of managerial functions and successor development programs for high-potential senior business personnel, laying a solid foundation for its sustainable development.

 5. Strategies for Sustainable Development

-As one of the “Sustainable Finance Pioneers Alliance” members, Yuanta FHC promises to take more active action against the five major issues, including “Green Procurement,” “Investment, Financing and Engagement,” “Information Disclosure,” “Assistance and Promotion” and “Connection to Global Networks.”
-Meanwhile, the Bank, based on the SDGs as its roadmap, includes the ESG into its enterprise culture and business strategies, promotes the sustainable practices for the five major general standards, including corporate governance, customer interest and right, employee care, environmental sustainability and social public welfare, and also sets the short-term, mid-term and long-term sustainability performance indicators as the basis for compliance and review, hoping to become an international sustainable benchmarking enterprise.
+As one of the “Sustainable Finance Pioneers Alliance” members, Yuanta FHC promises to take more proactive actions on the five major issues, including “Green Procurement,” “Investment, Financing and Engagement,” “Information Disclosure,” “Assistance and Promotion” and “Be in line with Global Standards.”
+Meanwhile, the Bank, based on the United Nations SDGs as its roadmap, integrates the concept of ESG into its enterprise culture and business strategies, promoting sustainability in five aspects, including corporate governance, customer rights, employee care, environmental sustainability and social welfare.
+Furthermore, the Group sets the short, medium, and long-term sustainable performance indicators as guidelines for compliance and review, aiming to become an international benchmark for sustainability.

-In order to integrate the Bank’s efforts in sustainable development-related matters, the Bank has established the “Sustainable Development Committee” as a dedicated organization in January 2023.
-By adhering to Yuanta FHC’s commitment to the five major issues for sustainable finance, the Bank combined all of its efforts in promoting the execution and implementation of related matters, hoping to achieve more active practices, and take the initiative and then work with customers and partners to move toward the sustainability target jointly.
+In order to integrate the Bank’s efforts in sustainable development, the “Sustainable Development Committee” was established in January 2023 as a dedicated organization.
+Adhering to Yuanta FHC’s commitment to the five major topics for sustainable finance, the Bank combined all of its efforts in promoting the execution and implementation of related affairs, and thus received strong recognition in the first sustainable development evaluation, ranking in the top 20%.
+In the future, the Bank will continue to take more proactive actions, starting from itself and working with customers and partners to move towards sustainability.